 The example installer can be placed anywhere in the project.
 For simplicity it should be created where you have the rest of the module's assets.
 For example, if you are creating a module called "My Module" and an example of that called "My Example", at the root of the Unity project, you may want to place the installer inside the MyModule folder:

 Assets/ MyModule/ Examples/ MyExample/ Scripts/ Textures/ ...

 The Installer asset¶

-Create -> Game Creator -> Developer -> Example Installer.
-Once you have the Example Installer asset you can rename it to whatever makes sense for your project.
+Create -> Game Creator -> Developer -> Installer.
+If the option doesn't appear, you can also duplicate any existing Installer asset.
+Once you have the Installer asset you can rename it so it makes sense for your project.

 We recommend sticking to Game Creator's naming convention and name the asset following "[ModuleName].[ExampleName]".
 This makes it easier to identify the asset and avoids conflicting names with other examples from other modules.

 With the Installer in place, click on the Configuration button to expand the properties available and fill in the fields: